 Safeguarding professional ethics

-Editors provide publishing corrections, clarifications, retractions and apologies
+Editors provide publishing corrections, clarifications, retractions and apologies when needed.

 They also provide safeguarding of publishing ethics by the editorial board.